What is a database schema? Types and uses in data integration

 - Fifth Normal form (5NF): The table can be decomposed and recomposed again without losing or gaining any data.

-- Sixth Normal form (6NF): The relation variables are decomposed into irreducible components and they do not support any nontrivial dependencies.
+- Sixth Normal form (6NF): The relation variables are decomposed into irreducible components and do not support nontrivial dependencies.

 6NF is the final level of normalization.
 You can stop at any stage of data normalization, depending on the use case and your requirements.